Table of Contents

 just fine:

-etcupdate -s /home/jdoe/netbsd/src
+#etcupdate -s /home/jdoe/netbsd/src

 Sometimes it's not convenient to have the sources around but you still want to update the configuration and startup files.
 The solution is to feed etc.tgz (or xetc.tgz) to etcupdate via the -s tgzfile switch.

-etcupdate -s /some/where/etc.tgz
+#etcupdate -s /some/where/etc.tgz

-perl script (available from
+The etcmanage perl script (available from

 pkgsrc/sysutils/etcmanage

-or as binary package) is an alternative to etcupdate
+or as binary package) is an alternative to etcupdate.

 It should be used in the following way, in combination with postinstall(8):